Delight, Arkansas: Education

 The community is in the South Pike County School District, which operates Delight Elementary School and Murfreesboro High School.

 It was previously a part of the Delight School District, which operated Delight Elementary and Delight High School.
 On July 1, 2010, the Delight district merged with the Murfreesboro School District to form the South Pike County School District.

-The Delight High school mascot was a bulldog and colors are blue and gold.
+The Delight High School mascot was a bulldog and colors are blue and gold.
 Throughout Delight's history basketball has always been a huge part of the community.
 With a winning tradition the Bulldogs captured state basketball titles in '55,'64, and '94.
-Along with basketball titles the Lady Bulldogs Cheerleaders won the state cheer title in '02.
+Along with basketball titles the Lady Bulldogs cheerleaders won the state cheer title in '02.

-Delight was suddenly closed in 2010 for lack of students.
+Delight High School was suddenly closed in 2010 for lack of students.
 Nowadays, some students attend Murfreesboro High, located 12 miles away while others go to Blevins High School, which is 15 miles away.

 The community historically had a Rosenwald School.
 In 1965, Delight High School integrated with Simmons High School in Okolona.